thuy0605/SSF-project/README.md

+# Member: Thuy Ta

-# SSF-project
+# ChatBoxAI-project

 This project is about ChatBoxAI.
-The idea is that this chat app will combine with OpenAI and be used for anyone.
+The idea is that this chat app will combine with OpenAI and be used for anyone, it is useful in customer service.

 - User Interaction: Users interact with ChatBoxAI by typing queries or requirements into the chat interface provided by the frontend application.
 - Backend Processing: Receiving user inputs, the frontend forwards the content to the backend infrastructure of ChatBoxAI.
 The backend reformats the content as necessary and prepares it for submission to the OpenAI API.